QUESTIONS TO ASK BEFORE YOU BEGIN …

 It is wise to promote community building by allowing comments and submissions as much as possible.
 Crude or personal comments and submissions are not allowed.
 Only photos of the highest quality should be accepted.

-PRINCIPIA’S SOCIAL MEDIA CHANNELS AND THEIR MANAGERS
+PRINCIPIA’S OFFICIAL SOCIAL MEDIA CHANNELS AND THEIR MANAGERS

 LinkedIn - Managed by College Academic and Career Advising, and Alumni and Field Relations, and Marketing, and Human Resources